 Indulge in Friendly Competition

-might provide the best opportunity.
-These groups allow students to compete in the sports they love on a purely recreational level, often with shorter seasons and less practice time than the official campus sports.
+Intramural sports might provide the best opportunity for amateur athletes who enjoy the thrill of competition but don’t want the pressure of representing the entire school.
+These groups allow students to compete in the sports they love purely recreationally, often with shorter seasons and less practice time than the official campus sports.
 For those who prefer to stay in shape without the pressure of a score, the campus fitness center may offer the perfect chance to pump some iron and work up a sweat – no competitive spirit required.

 Join a Club

-in Maryland, for example, offers a long list of club options at their website, including clubs for anime, ceramics and fencing.
-In addition, students can choose from clubs that align with their heritage or ethnicity, field of study or political interests.
+Depending on your community college, you might find a wealth of clubs and organizations to join.
+For example, Frederick Community College in Maryland offers a long list of club options on its website, including clubs for anime, ceramics, and fencing.
+In addition, students can choose from clubs that align with their heritage or ethnicity, field of study, or political interests.